RyanCCollins/techrapport.github.io/_posts/2015-10-30-my-jekyll-workflow-for-techrapport.md

 When I say split up the elements, what I mean is that I actually take the html, scripts, etc and chop it to bits.
 I make logical _include files that essentially encapsulate those elements.
 I also add logic to these components.
 Say, for example, I am splitting up my footer file into a footer.html _includes file.
 I'd want to think about how the footer will differ from page to page.
 A good example is with comments. you probably want to include [disqus] comments into your site, but likely only on blog pages.
 To do this, you would use Liquid, a rapid templating language made by [shopify](http://shopify.com)

 Here's a quick example of how I would add the logic to show the disqus comments:
-{% highlight liquid linenos %}
+{% highlight raw %}
 	{% if post.comments %}{% include disqus.html %} {% endif %}
 }
-{% endhighlight %}
+{% endraw %}

 This is a good time to start thinking about site & section-wide variables, which I will touch on next.
 There are some built-in variables, such as site.baseurl and posts.
 You can also define your own variables, just like you would in any language.
 Anyways, starting to think about what variables you will use site-wide, within each post and within your collections at an early stage is critical.
 If you don't think about the variables you will use early, you will find yourself digging through your files often to find where you could utilize a variable.
 Take a look at the [config.yml file for this site](https://github.com/TechRapport/techrapport.github.io/blob/new_blog_theme/_config.yml)

 I also like to define templates for all of my collections and posts, so that adding a new item is easy and all of the collection/post-wide variables are